tlaverdure/laravel-echo-server/README.md

 ### Redis

  Your core application can use Redis to publish events to channels.
-The server will subscribe to those channels and broadcast those messages via socket.io.
+The Laravel Echo Server will subscribe to those channels and broadcast those messages via socket.io.

 ### Http

-Using Http, you can publish events to the Laravel Echo Server in the same fashion you would with Redis by passing a channel and message to broadcast.
+Using Http, you can also publish events to the Laravel Echo Server in the same fashion you would with Redis by submitting a `channel` and `message` to the broadcast endpoint.

 **Request Endpoint**